 This statement sets out our commitments to transparency, accountability, donor rights, and responsible stewardship of contributions.
 It is intended for public disclosure on our website and in donor communications.

-Donations to [Legal Name of 501(c)(3)] (EIN: [XX-XXXXXXX]) are tax-deductible to the extent permitted by U.S. law.
-We issue written acknowledgements/receipts for all contributions of $250 or more (and upon request for smaller gifts).
+Donations to the International Automotive Federation (EIN: 36-51359xx) are tax-deductible to the extent permitted by U.S. law.
+IAF is recognized as a public charity under IRC §501(c)(3) with classification 509(a)(2).
+We issue written acknowledgments/receipts for all contributions of $250 or more (and upon request for smaller gifts).

 Unless expressly stated for events or sponsorships, no goods or services were provided in exchange for a donation.
 Where benefits apply, our receipt will disclose the fair market value and treat the balance as a deductible contribution.